jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -s 1536K -r CU8 posterholt.raw -v -go SOXR on
 ```
-Default assumption is that the file is in raw unisgned 8 bit IQ format.
+Default assumption is that the file is in raw unsigned 8 bit IQ format.
 Alternative formats can be set via `-gr` (see below) and can even include NMEA strings in text input.

 ### Long Range AIS messages and alternative channels